High-Risk Areas And Homeowners Insurance

 Getting home insurance in a high-risk location is hard.
 Many people ask if they can still get homeowners insurance if they live in an area that’s highly prone to brush fire.
 But YES, you can still find one.
 Typically, standard homeowners insurance covers your property from fire damages like wildfires.
-However, due to nonstop and record-breaking brush fire incidents in recent years, getting an insurer becomes a struggle.
+However, due to nonstop and record-breaking brush area fire incidents in recent years, getting home insurance becomes a struggle.

 What causes brush fires?

 Natural triggers can cause wildfires or brush fires such as lightning, and climate change.
-However, 85% of fires are a cause of human negligence.
+However, 85% of fires are caused by human negligence.
 Undisciplined people who left lit cigarettes, campfire, sparks from equipment, hot rifle-bullet fragments, and arson.
 And due to these reasons, cases of brush fires are continuously rising.
 Although many people have the impression that California is the only state with the highest risk, what happened in the past years tells us otherwise.
 Other states like Colorado, Oregon, Arizona, Idaho, Montana, and Nevada are just a few states on the list of having brush fires.

 - Homeowners’ insurance typically covers fire damage

 - Some States offer Fair Access to Insurance Requirements Plan or FAIR to eligible homeowners who cannot find home insurance.

 - Some insurers no longer offer homeowners insurance in high-fire risk areas and deny renewal of the contract.

 - If you want extra coverage on your policy, you can add an endorsement or Guaranteed Replacement Cost

 States that have a high rate of wildfire incidents